The Fall of Constantinople

 His intentions first became evident to the Byzantines in August 1452 when his engineers and masons completed a castle named Rumeli Hisar on the European side of the Bosporus in territory that was ostensibly Byzantine.
 This fortress was opposite that of Anadolu Hisar, and the two gave the Ottomans control of marine traffic traversing the Bosporus and were to act as staging points for the siege of Constantinople.
 Around this time Mehmet marched his army before Constantinople where he reconnoitered the city’s great defensive fortifications.
 Then in November the canons of Rumeli Hisar sunk a Venetian vessel that refused inspection.
 The captured crew was beheaded while the commander was impaled.
 It was now obvious that Mehmet was not an incapable peace loving ruler.

-Being an astute tactician, Mehmet realized that the key taking Constantinople was a strong navy, without which it was impossible to prevent the city from being resupplied by sea.
+Being an astute tactician, Mehmet realized that the key to taking Constantinople was a strong navy, without which it was impossible to prevent the city from being resupplied by sea.
 As such he made a naval armada to blockade Constantinople.
 It was composed of six trireme, ten biremes, fifteen oared galleys, 75 fustae, 20 parandaria and a number of other smaller vessels.

 Of course Mehmet was to need an army for the siege and he assembled a formidable force indeed.
-Byzantine estimates placed the Ottoman at 400,000 men, but the actual figure was probably closer to 100,000 men.
+Byzantine estimates placed the Ottoman force at 400,000 men, but the actual figure was probably closer to 100,000 men.
 It was composed of elite Janissary regiments, Bashi-bazouk irregulars, Anatolians, and regiments from every land controlled by the Ottomans.
 It was also equipped with powerful artillery designed and made by the German engineer Urban.
 The crown jewel of the artillery was a cannon having a barrel over 26 feet in length and firing a ball weighing 1200 lbs.
 It took 60 oxen to transport the cannon from Adrianople, Mehmet’s capital, to Constantinople.

 In March of 1453 this great army set out from Adrianople to Constantinople, while at the same time the Ottoman navy made its way up the Dardenelles.
 Prior to this, in preparation, numerous Greek towns in Thrace were captured, while an army was sent south to the Peloponnese to tie up the Despotate of Morea, preventing it from sending relief to Constantinople.
 On April 5 Mehmet and his army reached the walls of Constantinople.

 Against this Ottoman force, the Byzantines had 14 miles of walls, around 7,000 men, 2,000 of which were foreigners, and 26 naval warships.
-While messages of assistance were sent to the West, the only help came from the Genoese commander Giovanni Giustiniani Longo, who on his own volition brought with him 700 soldiers.
+While requests for assistance were sent to the West, the only help came from the Genoese commander Giovanni Giustiniani Longo, who on his own volition brought with him 700 soldiers.
 There were also some Venetians, Catalans and other foreigners who were already in the city before the siege began, and they were honorable and courageous enough to remain and fight.
 It is little wonder why the Byzantines had a fatalistic attitude towards their future, all they had was 7,000 men and 26 ships to face the hordes of anti-Christ.

 However, the one strength that the beleaguered and despondent city had was its formidable array of fortifications.
 The landward frontier of the city was protected by the impressive Theodosian Walls, the ruins of which can still be seen in Istanbul today.
 First constructed in 413 during the reign of the Emperor Theodosius and continually strengthened throughout the centuries, the walls stretched 4 miles from the shore of the Golden Horn to the shore of the Marmara Sea.
 At the time of the siege this defensive line was composed of 3 walls, ranging in height from 25 to 40 feet.
 The middle and inner walls were punctuated with numerous guard towers some 60 feet high.
 Entry into the city was through 12 different gates.
 The seaward perimeter of the city was also protected by almost 10 miles of fortifications, though not as elaborate as the Theodosian Walls, while the entrance of the Golden Horn was blocked by a heavy chain preventing the entry of enemy vessels.